NORTH HASTINGS HERITAGE MUSEUM

 Also available to the public for genealogical research, is a record file of the main frame of pioneer settlement in the Bancroft area.

-**Disclaimer : Hours of operation may change.
+**Disclaimer : Hours of operation and admission prices may change.
 Please contact the organization to verify.